Nuruzzamanshah/Assignmetn-9/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-*  this web for a booker prize book review .
+* Use Home Page Where Show title.
+* Review page for showing customers reviews.
+* In Dashboard showing three types chart.
+* At last shown the three review in home page.
 * here is some valuable review added about this book .
-* why should we read this book , i just explained here .
-* why we should read books in our daily life , it's also.